 In this interview, Tuure Tuunanen reflects on the reception and evolution of his paper "A Design Science Research Methodology for Information Systems Research" on design science research methodology.
 He highlights the paper's aim to provide a simple and useful method for doctoral students conducting their studies.
 While the paper introduced several ideas, such as different starting points for research projects, the main focus remains on the nominal process model, which describes different stages of the research process.
 Tuunanen notes that although the model was meant to be iterative, this aspect may not have been emphasized enough initially.
 He also discusses the challenges of describing research iterations and cycles, citing a complex project he and Ken Peffers worked on.
 Despite some considerations for potential improvements, Tuunanen expresses satisfaction with the paper's overall impact and readability, acknowledging that it reflects the thinking of its time and has stood the test of time well

 Seckler discusses the introduction of design science research into the entrepreneurship and innovation field, highlighting its potential for real-world impact.
 He explains the mission of the Center for Design Science, which aims to publish design science research, build a community around it, and connect researchers with real-world challenges.
-Seckler then discusses his paper "Design Science in Entrepreneurship: Conceptual Foundations and Guiding Principles," co-authored with René Mauer and Jan vom Brocke.
+Seckler then discusses his paper "Design Science in Entrepreneurship: Conceptual Foundations and Guiding Principles", co-authored with René Mauer and Jan vom Brocke.
 The paper addresses critical questions about design science's status as a scientific approach and provides guiding principles for conducting and reviewing design science research.
 Seckler expresses pride in the paper's contribution to legitimizing design science in entrepreneurship and innovation research but acknowledges that he would elaborate more on the scientific method if he were to rewrite it today.

 Munir Y. Mandviwalla reflects on the origins of his paper "Generating and justifying design theory" during his PhD and its development over time.
 Initially sparked by a desire to merge his background in behavioral research with engineering principles, Mandviwalla explored the concept of iteration and prototyping in design science research.
 He discusses the evolution of the paper amid challenges and rejections, emphasizing the importance of perseverance.
 Mandviwalla highlights the paper's contribution to rigor and relevance in DSR, the integration of behavior and design, and the exploration of stopping rules.
 Looking back, he suggests areas for improvement, such as refining typologies of innovation and reconsidering documentation methods.

-In the interview, Venable describes the key idea behind the paper "FEDs: A Framework for Evaluation in Design Science Research," which focuses on providing guidance for researchers conducting evaluations in design science research (DSR).
+In the interview, Venable describes the key idea behind the paper "FEDs: A Framework for Evaluation in Design Science Research", which focuses on providing guidance for researchers conducting evaluations in design science research (DSR).
 The key idea is the development of a two-dimensional framework that distinguishes between artificial and naturalistic evaluation, as well as formative and summative evaluation.
 This framework helps researchers understand the types of evaluations they should conduct at different stages of their DSR projects.
 Additionally, the paper introduces four archetypical trajectories of evaluation progression and provides a set of steps to guide researchers, particularly novices, through the evaluation process.

-Her renowned paper, "Positioning and Presenting Design Science Research for Maximum Impact," published in 2013, addresses gaps in understanding and applying design science research.
+Her renowned paper, "Positioning and Presenting Design Science Research for Maximum Impact", published in 2013, addresses gaps in understanding and applying design science research.
 In this interview, Gregor discusses the origins of the paper, which stemmed from a workshop conversation with Alan Hevner about the necessity of a clear framework for design science contributions.
 The key ideas of the paper, including the quadrants and levels of knowledge, aim to guide researchers in effectively demonstrating and justifying their contributions.
 Gregor emphasizes that the framework not only helps in articulating research value but also enhances the visibility and influence of design science research within the broader academic community.

-In this interview, Abbasi discusses his influential paper, "Pathways for Design Research on Artificial Intelligence," published in Information Systems Research in 2022.
+In this interview, Abbasi discusses his influential paper, "Pathways for Design Research on Artificial Intelligence", published in Information Systems Research in 2022.
 The paper, developed with insights from co-authors and years of editorial experience, addresses the challenges and opportunities in integrating AI with design science research.
 Abbasi emphasizes the need for a robust framework to guide researchers in creating impactful AI-driven design research, aiming to enhance both theoretical contributions and practical applications within the academic community.

-In this interview, Winter discusses his recent paper, "Dealing with Complexity in Design Science Research: A Methodology Using Design Echelons," published in MIS Quarterly in June 2024.
+In this interview, Winter discusses his recent paper, "Dealing with Complexity in Design Science Research: A Methodology Using Design Echelons", published in MIS Quarterly in June 2024.
 Co-authored with Tuure Tuunanen and Jan vom Brocke, the paper introduces a new approach to managing complexity in design science research through the concept of design echelons.
 Winter explains that this methodology addresses the increasing complexity of artifacts and processes in design research, offering a framework that allows researchers to focus on specific components of a design project without losing sight of the overall complexity.
 The paper aims to legitimize the publication of intermediate artifacts and provide a new lens for tackling intricate design challenges, with the goal of advancing the rigor and impact of design science research.

-In this interview, Maedche discusses his influential paper, "Conceptualization of the Problem Space in Design Science Research," co-authored with Shirley Gregor, Stefan Morana, and Jasper Feine.
+In this interview, Maedche discusses his influential paper, "Conceptualization of the Problem Space in Design Science Research", co-authored with Shirley Gregor, Stefan Morana, and Jasper Feine.
 Published five years ago, the paper introduces a model to help researchers effectively articulate and structure the problem space in design science research.
 Maedche explains that the model was designed to address challenges in clearly defining and communicating problems, focusing on stakeholders, their needs, and deriving requirements.
 He emphasizes the value of standardized conceptualizations to make design research processes more consistent and impactful.

 In this interview, Tremblay discusses her work on using focus groups in DSR, particularly as detailed in her influential paper, "Focus Groups for Artifact Refinement and Evaluation in Design Research".
 She explains the unique challenges of employing focus groups in this context, such as maintaining objectivity and managing group dynamics.
 Tremblay also reflects on the broader impact of her research and her vision for the future of DSR, especially in light of emerging technologies like large language models.

-In this interview, Mullarkey delves into his influential paper, "An Elaborated Action Design Research Process Model," co-authored with Alan Hevner and published in the European Journal of Information Systems.
+In this interview, Mullarkey delves into his influential paper, "An Elaborated Action Design Research Process Model", co-authored with Alan Hevner and published in the European Journal of Information Systems.
 The paper presents an enhanced process model for Action Design Research (ADR), which addresses the iterative and complex nature of solving real-world problems.
 Mullarkey explains the challenges and insights that shaped the development of this model, underscoring its versatility and impact across various fields.
 He also reflects on the model’s growing adoption worldwide, particularly its applications in disciplines like accounting and healthcare.